Skip to main content

 path-gc.png

-For General Contractors
+For Head Contractors

 Some of the things you'll learn in this guide include:

 • How to create one (or multiple) head contracts for your project.
 Set up your head contract tool and learn about the considerations to keep in mind if your project has multiple funding sources or delivery methods.
-Manage the owner progress claim process and create a payment received register.
+Manage the owner progress claim process and create a payment received log.
 See Head Contracts Tool.

 • How to manage your project's purchase orders and subcontracts.
 Learn about the Commitments tool's configuration settings and how to create purchase orders and subcontracts.
-Designate progress claim contacts on your contracts and create a payment issued register.
+Designate progress claim contacts on your contracts and create a payment issued log.
 See Commitments Tool.

 • How to improve oversight and management project changes.
 Choose between managing variations with or without the Change Events tool.
 Configure your variation tier settings for your contracts.
-Bring change management to the site––facilitating faster approvals, more accurate communication and eliminating the need to proceed at risk.
+Bring change management to the field––facilitating faster approvals, more accurate communication and eliminating the need to proceed at risk.
 See Change Management Tools.

 • How to administer the invoicing process for your project's subcontractors.
 Define your billing periods and choose your project's desired method for creating and submitting subcontractor progress claims.
 See Invoicing Tool.